Cranberry Upside Down Cake is gorgeous, delicious and easy to prepare. Super festive for any holiday or family gathering.

 - Generously butter the bottom and sides of a 9-inch diameter cake pan with 3" sides.
 (If using a spring form pan or other size cake pan, see notes below.)

-- In a small saucepan, place the ¼ cup of butter and the ¾ cups of packed brown sugar.
+- In a small saucepan, place ¼ cup butter and ¾ cups packed brown sugar.
 On medium high heat, stir the sugar as the butter melts.
 Once the butter is melted and mixed in well with the sugar, stop stirring and let the mixture simmer for 15 seconds or so.

 - Pour the brown sugar butter mixture into the prepared cake pan.
 Spread the cranberries on top of the sugar-butter mixture.

-- In a medium bowl vigorously whisk together the flour, baking powder, salt, cinnamon, ginger, and cloves.
+- In a medium bowl vigorously whisk together 1 ¾ cups flour, 2 teaspoons baking powder, ½ teaspoon salt, ½ teaspoon ground ginger, ¼ teaspoon cinnamon, and a pinch ground cloves.

-- In a separate bowl, use an electric mixer to beat the butter until light.
-Add the sugar and beat together the sugar and butter until fluffy.
-Add the eggs one at a time, beating after each addition.
-Stir in the orange zest and orange juice.
+- In a separate bowl, use an electric mixer to beat ½ cup melted butter until light.
+Add 1 ½ cups sugar and beat together the sugar and butter until fluffy.
+Add 3 eggs one at a time, beating after each addition.
+Stir in 1 Tablespoon orange zest and 1 teaspoon orange juice.